Worldline-Global-Collect/.github/profile/README.md

 # 👋 Welcome to Worldline Global Collect
-As a global business, you’ll appreciate the complexities of cross-border payments.
+As a global business, you’ll appreciate our solutions for the complexities of cross-border payments.
 Our goal is to simplify these payments to hundreds of merchants across the world via a global gateway, with local payment options that customers love.
 It enables your customers to pay in more ways than ever before.
-We offer an easy way to integrate using the Connect API
+We offer an easy way to integrate using the Connect API, SDKs, MyCheckout Hosted payment page and more.

-This page contains the source code for all of our libraries, SDKs and plug-ins as well as our OpenAPI specifications.
-To find a list of example integrations for those, you can visit the Worldline global Collect examples GitHub page.
+This page contains the source code for all of our libraries, SDKs and plugins as well as our example apps for Android, iOS and web.

 ## 📜 Useful resources for Worldline Global Collect